japila-books/apache-spark-internals/docs/driver.md

 ==== [[spark_driver_extraClassPath]] spark.driver.extraClassPath

-`spark.driver.extraClassPath` system property sets the additional classpath entries (e.g. jars and directories) that should be added to the driver's classpath in link:spark-deploy-mode.adoc#cluster[`cluster` deploy mode].
+`spark.driver.extraClassPath` system property sets the additional classpath entries (e.g. jars and directories) that should be added to the driver's classpath in spark-deploy-mode.md#cluster[`cluster` deploy mode].

 [NOTE]
 ====
-For link:spark-deploy-mode.adoc#client[`client` deploy mode] you can use a properties file or command line to set `spark.driver.extraClassPath`.
+For spark-deploy-mode.md#client[`client` deploy mode] you can use a properties file or command line to set `spark.driver.extraClassPath`.

-Do not use xref:ROOT:SparkConf.adoc[SparkConf] since it is too late for `client` deploy mode given the JVM has already been set up to start a Spark application.
+Do not use ROOT:SparkConf.md[SparkConf] since it is too late for `client` deploy mode given the JVM has already been set up to start a Spark application.

-Refer to link:spark-class.adoc#buildSparkSubmitCommand[`buildSparkSubmitCommand` Internal Method] for the very low-level details of how it is handled internally.
+Refer to spark-class.md#buildSparkSubmitCommand[`buildSparkSubmitCommand` Internal Method] for the very low-level details of how it is handled internally.
 ====

 `spark.driver.extraClassPath` uses a OS-specific path separator.

-NOTE: Use ``spark-submit``'s link:spark-submit.adoc#driver-class-path[`--driver-class-path` command-line option] on command line to override `spark.driver.extraClassPath` from a link:spark-properties.adoc#spark-defaults-conf[Spark properties file].
+NOTE: Use ``spark-submit``'s spark-submit.md#driver-class-path[`--driver-class-path` command-line option] on command line to override `spark.driver.extraClassPath` from a spark-properties.md#spark-defaults-conf[Spark properties file].